 He added his fourth ACC Coach of the Year award in 2014 after leading the Seminoles to the ACC regular-season and tournament titles.
 The Seminole field general led the Garnet and Gold to its first national championship and a 24-1-1 record.
 FSU finished the season 9-1-1 against ranked opponents including a 6-1-1 mark versus teams in the top 10.
 For his efforts, Krikorian was also recognized as the NSCAA Southeast Coach of the Year for the fourth time in his career (2005, 2009, 2012 and 2014).
 Krikorian was named the 2018 TopDrawerSoccer National Coach of the Year.

-Krikorian earned his fifth ACC Coach of the Year honor in 2018 after leading the Seminoles to their first perfect season.
-The Seminoles went 8-0 in the regular season and cruised through the ACC Tournament with three wins, including two shutout and a 3-2 win over No. 1 North Carolina.
+Krikorian earned his fifth ACC Coach of the Year honor in 2020 after leading the Seminoles to their first perfect regular season.
+The Seminoles went 8-0 in the regular season and cruised through the ACC Tournament with three wins, including two shutouts and a 3-2 win over No. 1 North Carolina.
 The Seminoles had eight shutouts in 11 games.
+Krikorian and the rest of the Seminole coaching staff were named the United Soccer Coaches National Staff of the Year after leading the Seminoles to the national championship game and finishing the season with a 13-1-2 record.

 Krikorian was a standout player at St. Anselm College in Manchester, N.H. from 1981-1983.
 He was a two-time captain and team MVP.
 In 1983, he was a New England Indoor Soccer League (NEISL) All-Star and a First-Team All-New England selection.